Home Photos Hiking Writings Contact Copyright

 Photos Home Favorites by Subject Chronological

-David Albeck's Photos of mammals
+David Albeck's Photos of Mammals

 Class Mammalia.
 Lactating, hairy vertebrates with three middle-ear bones and a single jawbone.
 Most are viviparous.